Key Takeaways

 The average property tax rate in Indiana is 0.75%, according to Rocket Mortgage.
 This places Indiana’s average property tax rate as the 22nd lowest in the U.S. It’s important to point out that property taxes vary widely depending on the specific county of Indiana and the value of the home, so this average rate may or may not be indicative of your situation.

-In the first quarter of 2024, 1 in every 1,042 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Indiana’s foreclosure rate is higher than most other states.
+In the first quarter of 2026, 1 in every 2,568 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, Indiana’s foreclosure rate is higher than most other states, and it ranks at 7th highest overall nationwide.

 Hottest Local Markets in Indiana